mateobetancurb/mateobetancurb/README.md

 I'm Frontend Developer
 ----------------------

 Since 2020 I started learning web development, my focus has been on the frontend.
-Specifically in Html, Css (Bootstrap and Tailwind) JavaScript and currently I'm learning Vue and Nuxt.js.
+Specifically in Html, Css (Bootstrap and Tailwind) JavaScript and currently I'm learning React and Next.
 My operating system is Linux so I am very proficient using the command line.

 * 🌍  I'm based in Colombia
-* 🧠  I'm learning Vue.js
+* 🧠  I'm learning React and Next

 ### Skills